fest-research/iot-addon/README.md

 ```
 You can shut down with `docker kill $(docker ps -q)`.
 Execute twice because some containers might have been restarted by Kubernetes.

+Install and configure `kubectl` to connect with master

 ####2.
 Deploy IoT-Addon

 ```shell